spring-projects/spring-framework/CONTRIBUTING.md

 a pull request unless the change is truly trivial -- for example: typo fixes, removing compiler warnings, etc.

-### Discuss non-trivial contribution ideas with committers

-If you're considering anything more than correcting a typo or fixing a minor bug, please discuss it on the [spring-framework-contrib][] mailing list before submitting a pull request.
-We're happy to provide guidance, but please spend an hour or two researching the subject on your own, including searching the mailing list for prior discussions.

 ### Sign the Contributor License Agreement

 If you have not previously done so, please fill out and submit the